WilliamBolton/williambolton.github.io/content/event/amr_ai/index.md

 ---
-title: Artificial Intelligence for Antibiotic Stewardship
+title: The Potential Impact of Artificial Intelligence on Antimicrobial Resistance

 event: Impact of AI on AMR
 event_url: https://www.imperial.ac.uk/news/251876/impact-artificial-intelligence-amr-common-themes/